2008 List of All Films Watched

 (V) = TV, Video or DVD ( +) = repeat viewing (W/O)= walked out

-An alphabetical list of all films wached through July 1, 2008 can be found here.
+An alphabetical list of all 500 films wached in 2008 can be found here.

 January, 2008